1CharlesStern/Virginia-Tech-Capstone-2020/README.md

 NOTE: When migrating application, change apiUrl in src/environments/environment.ts and environment.prod.ts.
 CORS headers must also be changed in the backend server.
-For development specifically, backend CORS headers must include "localhost" for local development.
+For local development specifically, backend CORS headers must include "localhost" for local development.

 DEVELOPMENT ENVIRONMENT
 1. Install node.js